Project Esther

 Victoria Coates of the Heritage Foundation leads Project Esther.

-Project Esther is a project of The Heritage Foundation, a conservative think tank based in Washington, D.C., that aims to suppress pro-Palestinian protests and what it classifies as antisemitism.
+Project Esther is a project of the Heritage Foundation, a conservative think tank based in Washington, D.C., that aims to suppress pro-Palestinian protests and what it classifies as antisemitism.
 The effort has received support from several evangelical Christian organizations but no major Jewish ones.
 According to The New York Times, Slate, Haaretz, The Forward, and Jewish Insider, Project Esther does not address right-wing antisemitism.

-It has also been criticized for incorporating antisemitic tropes into its rhetoric.
-Project Esther broadly labels criticism of Israel as terrorism and calls for targeting universities, students, and American progressive politics and politicians.
+Project Esther has been criticized for incorporating antisemitic tropes into its rhetoric.
+It broadly labels criticism of Israel as terrorism and calls for targeting universities, students, and American progressive politics and politicians.
 Politico described Project Esther as "a lesser-known blueprint from the same creators of Project 2025."
 In May 2025, The New York Times found that the second Trump administration had called for or acted upon more than half of Project Esther's proposals.

 History

-The Heritage Foundation launched Project Esther in October 2024; it is named after the biblical figure Esther.
+The Heritage Foundation launched Project Esther in October 2024.
+It is named after the biblical figure Esther, who, according to the Book of Esther, saved the Jews of Persia from being eradicated.
 The plan was drafted by Victoria Coates, Robert Greenway, and Daniel Flesch following the October 7 attacks.
-The project describes pro-Palestinian groups as part of a "Hamas Support Network", and aims to dismantle the pro-Palestinian movement in the US, its support at schools and universities, progressive organizations, and in Congress by labeling them as "effectively a terrorist support network".
+The project describes pro-Palestinian groups as part of a "Hamas Support Network", and aims to dismantle the pro-Palestinian movement in the US, its support at schools and universities, in progressive organizations, and in Congress by labeling them as "effectively a terrorist support network".
 According to The New York Times, the plan built on efforts from summer 2024 to create a national strategy to "convince the public to perceive the pro-Palestinian movement in the United States as part of a global 'Hamas Support Network' that 'poses a threat not simply to American Jewry, but to America itself.'"

 The project reportedly struggled to find Jewish organizations with which to partner, while sidelining those that do partner with it.
 Several Jewish and Christian Zionist organizations told The New York Times that they did not want to associate with the plan because its failure to focus on right-wing antisemitism was too partisan.